 If you want to make this recipe soy free, simply select a soy free plant-based milk (cashew or coconut would be delicious) and make sure your vegan butter substitute is soy free as well!

 Get your whisk ready because that’s the most important aspect of creating this decadent sauce!
-It’s fairly easy to make; read the detailed directions below or watch the video tutorial.
+It’s fairly easy to make, just read the detailed directions below.

 Step 1: Prepare the Hollandaise Base

 The hollandaise sauce base includes vegan butter, corn starch and plant-based milk.
 This creates the bulk of the sauce and needs to be prepped before spicing and serving!